 Questions About Recovering From Achilles Tendonitis Surgery

 Hi I am 5 days post op. from Achilles Tendonitis surgery.
+I have some questions about foot elevation, sitting, and walking casts.

 2. Can I sit and let my feet dangle??